RohanRusta21/InternetSpeed/README.md

 #### Stage 1 in Github Action Workflow : Build & Push
-  - In this Stage, I am Checking Out the Code Installing Trivy and Setting Up NodeJs Environment
+  - In this Stage, I am Checking Out the Code Installing Trivy and Setting Up NodeJs Environment.
   - Trivy is a free and open source tool to check vulnerabilities and scan containers as well as Images build using Docker.
   - Using Docker , I dockerised the Frontend & Backend of the application using Dockerfiles for the respective .
   - After Dockerizing the Frontend & backend , Images Are scanned by trivy and pushed to DockerHub Registery.